ConfettiFX/The-Forge/README.md

 Please find a link and credits for all open-source packages used at the end of this readme.

-Future plans are
-- Unified shader generation -> check out an alpha version of the [Confetti Shader Translator](http://confettishadertranslator.azurewebsites.net).
-This shader translator is build with the purpose of supporting a higher-level shading language, which we call super HLSL or short sHLSL

 <a href="https://twitter.com/TheForge_FX?lang=en" target="_blank"><img src="Screenshots/twitter.png"
 alt="Twitter" width="20" height="20" border="0" /> Join the channel at https://twitter.com/TheForge_FX?lang=en</a>